Daniil Papadopoulos: International career

 Papadopoulos gained 5 caps for the Greece national team.
 He made his debut on 11 October 1989 during an away 4–0 defeat from Bulgaria for the 1990 World Cup qualifiers.

 Managerial career

 He was the assistant manager in Iraklis during the Angelos Anastasiadis era.
 Also together with former teammate Savvas Kofidis he was the assistant manager of Giannis Kyrastas in Iraklis during the 2000–01 season.
 After Kyrastas left the club in March Papadopoulos was appointed caretaker manager of the club.
 He also had managerial spells for Kassandra, Kavala and Pavlos Melas.

 Personal life

-Daniil Papadopoulos is the father of midfielder Giannis Papadopoulos.
+Papadopoulos is the father of midfielder Giannis Papadopoulos.